BibleTools

 Innocent Victims?

 Human nature will try to reassert its dominance in a converted person's life.
 The word that is translated from Hebrew into the English word "deceitful" means "tortuous, twisted, convoluted."
 That is the way human nature is—tortuous, twisted, and convoluted in its thinking and reasoning.
-He is referring to the kind of justifications or rationalizations that it will make to convince a person that it is okay to sin, not to pay attention to the law of God, to say to the self, "It really does not matter.
+God is referring to the kind of justifications or rationalizations that it will make to convince a person that it is okay to sin, not to pay attention to the law of God, to say to the self, "It really does not matter.
 I am only one person."

 Note this frank quote from Aldus Huxley, which appears in his book Ends And Means (p.
 270):